-Don’t forget: (healthy) food consists of much more than just calories.
-More importantly, they provide us with vitamins, minerals and fiber.
+(healthy) food consists of much more than just calories.
+More importantly, they provide us with vitamins, minerals, and fiber.
 These also determine how full you feel after eating.

 Let’s compare the calories in some common foods and drinks:

-The bad calories can be found in high-sugar foods or fast food, which follow exactly the opposite principle.
+The “bad” calories can be found in high-sugar foods or fast food, which follow exactly the opposite principle.
 They offer you almost no nutrients, but a ton of empty calories.
 If you’re trying to maintain your weight, you’ll have to pay attention to your “bad” calorie intake.
 They only make you feel full temporarily, but usually lead to cravings shortly after.
-You can enjoy a bad calorie from time to time, but keep it to a minimum.

 Try to avoid thinking of food in terms of “bad” or “good” though.
 Listen to your body, do what feels right.
 If you’re craving some French fries, go for it.
 Don’t punish yourself afterwards.
 Just be aware of how different foods make you feel.
 If you can tune into this, you will start reaching for a handful of almonds over a handful of gummy bears.